 - To use the term Communication Assistant as a professional title

-- To work as a Communication Disorders Assistant, who provides clinical services under the direction of a Speech-Language Pathologist
+- To work as a Communication Disorders Assistant or Communication Health Assistant, who provide clinical services under the direction of a Speech-Language Pathologist

 The course will not prepare you to:

 - Support people who do not have established communication methods or skills to communicate

 - Assist people with significant intellectual disabilities to communicate

 - Assess, introduce communication methods, provide therapy or communication services

 - Recommend, develop communication displays and devices

 - Support a person communicating in critical contexts such as in significant healthcare, police, legal or justice situations.
 These services are provided by Speech-Language Pathologists, and Augmentative Communication Clinicians.

 - The course is online in English and French.